 People who are seriously considering transferring their RRSP (or any investments for that matter) usually aren’t satisfied with how their money is currently being handled.

 How your current financial institution is handling your money is a reasonable concern, but is it really enough to justify a move?

 Making a switch just because your investments haven’t been performing well is probably a bad idea.
 Why?
 Because markets change all the time, so you need to stick to your plan (assuming you’ve got an actual investment plan).

-Lower fees have become a huge priority for Canadians over the years which is why robo-advisors such as Justwealth have become so popular.
+Justwealth has become one of the most popular robo advisors in Canada and they’ll even give you up to $500 for free if you sign up with my referral link.
 Why pay 2.5% in mutual fund fees when you can get a balanced portfolio for less than 1%?
 What’s great about robo advisors is that they’re transparent and don’t require any effort on your end.
-There’s also RBC InvestEase that offers no management fees for 12 months (you just pay the ETF MERs).

 How to transfer your RRSP